AdamSpera/scriptswitch/README.md

 ```
 2. Test that the command was successful by entering the following code: ```echo $NET_TEXTFSM```

-#### Anaconda Enviorment and Libraries
+#### Downloading Libraries

-1. Open an Anaconda PowerShell terminal or normal terminal and enter the following in the scriptswitch folder:
+1. Open teh command line and enter the following in the scriptswitch folder:
 ```
 pip install netmiko
 pip install ntc_templates